-3 I think this begs those issues and we may not be able to address them in a home run, but again, I think that 4 we are, in fact, not addressing those things, and I think 5 even as our letters and statements about those have made, 6 7 there's comments that people can make things up in volume and that's exactly the behaviors that we're very concerned 8 about have been incentivized under the SGR.
-So I have great 9 concerns from that standpoint.
-10
+- 1 certainly toward quality, efficiency, rewarding providers at - 2 a meaningful individual level for what they do? - I think this begs those issues and we may not be - 4 able to address them in a home run, but again, I think that - 5 we are, in fact, not addressing those things, and I think - 6 even as our letters and statements about those have made, - 7 there's comments that people can make things up in volume - 8 and that's exactly the behaviors that we're very concerned - 9 about have been incentivized under the SGR.
+So I have great - 10 concerns from that standpoint. - 11 Also, I think that we have supported thoughtful - 12 review of what is needed in the way of workforce composition - 13 to do what we want to do going forward, and there is a - 14 National Workforce Commission.
+We have recommended a task - 15 force to review GME allocations.
+And I think that our - 16 discussions would be much better informed if we had at least - 17 some projection of the workforce, including non-physician - 18 providers who are increasingly important to our care - 19 delivery, what our needs are going forward before we think - 20 we know we're incentivizing necessarily the right segments - 21 in the right ways. - In terms of things that relate a bit more perhaps

-11 Also, I think that we have supported thoughtful 12 review of what is needed in the way of workforce composition to do what we want to do going forward, and there is a 13 National Workforce Commission.
-We have recommended a task 14 force to review GME allocations.
-And I think that our 15 discussions would be much better informed if we had at least 16 17 some projection of the workforce, including non-physician 18 providers who are increasingly important to our care delivery, what our needs are going forward before we think 19 we know we're incentivizing necessarily the right segments 20 in the right ways.
-21 toward the second and third recommendations, because they 1 2 relate to relative value scales and how they are constructed 3 and implemented, I would say that we are de facto creating a second relative value scale by a differential among 4 specialties and that what is the interdigitation, if any, of 5 that second relative value scale with the one that exists?
-6 7 How will this play out in Medicaid payments who often tee off the Medicare fee schedule or other payer systems who do?
-8 9 For example, what does the MACPAC have to say about any Medicaid implications of this activity?
-But again, a 10 thoughtful consideration of those implications and 11 12 interdigitations just really hasn't been allowed for in a relatively rapid time line.
-13
+- 1 toward the second and third recommendations, because they - 2 relate to relative value scales and how they are constructed - 3 and implemented, I would say that we are de facto creating a - 4 second relative value scale by a differential among - 5 specialties and that what is the interdigitation, if any, of - 6 that second relative value scale with the one that exists? - 7 How will this play out in Medicaid payments who often tee - 8 off the Medicare fee schedule or other payer systems who do? - 9 For example, what does the MACPAC have to say about any - 10 Medicaid implications of this activity?
+But again, a - 11 thoughtful consideration of those implications and - 12 interdigitations just really hasn't been allowed for in a - 13 relatively rapid time line. - 14 Also, this relative value scale that's created, - 15 I'd be happy to look at the data on which it's based in - 16 terms of its number.
+How do we know that this is the - 17 appropriate differential and how do we know that it will - 18 begin to reward the things that we hope to reward, the - 19 things that drive people into their choice of practice?
+The - 20 venue and the specialty are multi-factorial.
+Income is - 21 certainly one.
+But the nature of the work, work life, - 22 lifestyle balance is a huge issue for today's young